armanpouyaei/C-TRAIL-v1.0/README.md

 If you are planning to run the C-TRAIL model, you need to use CMAQ's tutorials.
 ========

-CMAQ combines current knowledge in atmospheric science and air quality modeling with multi-processor computing techniques in an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics, and acid deposition.
+C-TRAIL/CMAQ combines current knowledge in atmospheric science and air quality modeling with multi-processor computing techniques in an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics, and acid deposition.
 ## C-TRAIL Repository Guide